Supervision, internal auditing & risk management

 As the strategic governing body, the ETH Board monitors the attainment of the institutions’ agreed strategic objectives.
 It supervises the ETH Domain.
-It condenses the results of its supervision activities in its annual report and in its final report at the end of the four-year performance mandate period.
+It condenses the results of its supervision activities in its annual report.

 The ETH Board has an Internal Audit department, which conducts internal auditing of the ETH Domain’s institutions.
 Internal Audit is oriented towards value creation and improvement of operating activities.
-In the course of its independent, objective activities, the Internal Audit department supports the institutions in achieving their objectives by using a systematic, recognised method to assess (and to help improve) the effectiveness of risk management, internal control systems, internal monitoring systems and governance processes.
+In the course of its independent, objective activities, the Internal Audit department supports the institutions in achieving their objectives by using a systematic, recognised method to assess and to help improve the effectiveness of risk management, internal control and monitoring systems, as well as of governance processes.
 The criteria it applies in its supervisory activities are: compliance, lawfulness, cost-effectiveness and efficacy.
 In addition to the requirements of the federal government, the Internal Audit department is also bound by the standards of the Institute of Internal Auditors (IIA), an international professional association.

 The Internal Audit department carries out its tasks autonomously and independently.
 It reports to the President of the ETH Board for administrative purposes and to the Audit Committee of the ETH Board for functional purposes.